-- Replace water pump impeller (more often if overheating occurs or reduced water pressure is noted).1 - If using NGK PZFR6H spark plugs, check the gap and replace if necessary. - Use QuicKleen in fuel.
+- Replace water pump impeller (more often if overheating occurs or reduced water pressure is noted).1 - Replace spark plugs at first 100 hours or first year.
+After that, inspect spark plugs every 100 hours or once yearly.
+Replace spark plugs as needed. - · Replace the water separating fuel filter. - Use QuicKleen in fuel.